California Clay Movement: Pupils

-Voulkos profoundly influenced Jim Melchert,John Mason, Kenneth Price and Paul Soldner.
+Voulkos profoundly influenced Jim Melchert, John Mason, Kenneth Price and Paul Soldner.

 Voulkos turned the Los Angeles County Art Institute into an important center for ceramic art between 1954 and 1959.
-Moving to the University of California in Berkeley he and sculptors such as Sidney Gordon and Harold Paris developed an influential school of sculpture.
+Moving to the University of California, Berkeley he and sculptors such as Sidney Gordon and Harold Paris developed an influential school of sculpture.
 His pupils included Kenneth Price, Billy Al Bengston, Robert Arneson, Nancy Selvin and Stan Bitters.
 The work of Voulkos, Arneson and others typified Californian art in the 1950s and 1960s, and was featured in many exhibitions.

 Stephen De Staebler was another influential sculptor working mostly in clay and bronze who has been associated with the California Clay movement.
 A reviewer said of him that "He practically invented his own art form by beating and buckling tons of clay into awesome mountainous landscapes, but his human sculptures are also very moving."
 Michael Frimkess is another master of the California clay movement.
 Frimkess was a student of Peter Voulkos, and adopted the abstract expressionist style of sculpture taught by Voulkos.
 In 2014, Frimkess received the Career Achievement Award from the Hammer Museum.